 The Internet is choked with nostalgia for the youth-oriented entertainments of the not-too-distant past: Tumblr blogs regurgitating images of half-forgotten toys; YouTube compilations of long-lost TV-show intros; countless blogs playing “Remember when?” with movies and video games whose rose-colored recollections aren’t always properly earned.
 With Memory Wipe, The A.V.
 Club takes a look at some of our formative favorites with clearer eyes and asks that all-important question: Were they really that great to begin with?

 It’s also interesting to note that Lowry intended The Giver to be a standalone novel.
-After being asked repeatedly for years what became of these characters, she eventually expanded the series to include four books, the last of which was published in 2012.
+After being asked repeatedly for years what became of these characters and the world they inhabit, she eventually expanded the series to include four books, the last of which was published in 2012.
 At 14, that original ending seemed a lot happier to me than it does now.
 I never even read any of the follow-up novels.
 But perhaps I willed myself out of seeing all the ambiguity then.
 At 14, I read about Jonas the Receiver and I contemplated the price of conformity while I waited for high school to begin.
-All of my empathy lay with Jonas, the intrepid protagonist.
+My empathy remained with Jonas, the intrepid protagonist.
 Twenty years later, I realize the importance of the title; the book’s not called The Receiver.
 This time, I read about an Elder and a young one.
-I contemplate the price of utopia, and my empathy lies with the two Receivers who were chosen before Jonas.
+I contemplate the price of utopia, and my empathy is with the two Receivers who were chosen before Jonas.
 My empathy lies with The Giver.
 And I realize there is a terrible cost to knowing, to remembering when everyone else forgets.